 Ovulation Predictor Kits

-There are many ovulation predictor kits to choose from, but this is far and away from the preferred option for the Mosie team.
+There are many ovulation predictor kits to choose from, but this is one preferred option for the Mosie team.
 Here's why: it clearly tells you when you’re starting to surge and when you’re surging.
 That first sign of a hormone surge is the most important thing you need to know when trying to conceive.
-When you see that first smiley face, you know it’s an optimal time to use your first Mosie syringe; then follow up within 18–36 hours with the second.
+Each Mosie Ovulation kit gives you 7 tests, so you have a full week to pee on tests!

 This is the ONLY lubricant you can use if you feel you need one, as it’s the only one on the market that does not harm sperm.
 If you feel like you are having fluid issues, I would recommend making a few lifestyle choices first to help create a welcoming environment for sperm.
 Please check out our tips on creating healthy cervical fluid.
 Also, if you know it’s optimal time to conceive and you don’t feel you have enough fluid, a little foreplay always helps!
 If you feel these things aren’t working, then I would recommend Pre-Seed.